exaloop/codon/docs/sphinx/tutorial/primer.rst

 ``or``   none             boolean or (short-circuits)
 ======== ================ ==================================================

-Seq also has the following unary operators:
+Codon also has the following unary operators:

 ======== ================ =============================
 Operator Magic method     Description